 In other words, we are not suggesting that fellow investors replicate the Income Builder Portfolio.

-Furthermore, we understand that many DGI proponents, especially younger investors or other newcomers to the strategy, might not have $1,000 available to invest twice a month.
-After all, to many investors, $24,000 per year is not a small amount of money.
+Furthermore, we understand that many DGI proponents, especially younger investors or other newcomers to the strategy, might not have $2,000/month available to invest.
+After all, to many investors, $24,000 per year is a lot of money.

 — Mike Nadel